homestar92/ring-lardner-transcriptions/The Young Immigrunts.md

 ## CHAPTER 5
 ### My Father's Idear

-WILST participateing in the lordly viands my father halled out his map and give it the up and down.
+Wilst participateing in the lordly viands my father halled out his map and give it the up and down.

 Look at here he said at lenth they seams to be a choice of 2 main roads between here and Syracuse but 1 of them gos way up north to Oswego wilst the other gos way south to Geneva where as Syracuse is strate east from here you might say so it looks to me like we would save both millage and time if we was to drive strate east through Lyons the way the railway gos.